 How to Make a Gourd Maraca

 A variant of this activity is to make a shekere shaker, which is a musical shaker used by the Yoruba people of Nigeria.
-A shekere shaker is a dried gourd maraca which has beads, seeds or even small shells attached to netting that is then draped over the outside of the gourd.
+A shekere shaker is a dried gourd maraca that has beads, seeds, or even small shells attached to netting that is then draped over the outside of the gourd.
 When it is shaken or slapped, the beads hit the outside of the gourd, creating a rhythmic sound.
-Creating shekere shakers is a bit more in depth than making gourd maracas.
+Creating shekere shakers is a bit more in-depth than making gourd maracas.

 Now that the gourd is dried, tie a band of string around the neck.
-Cut 12 more pieces of string (or more for big gourds) 2x the height of the gourd and tie to the band of string around the neck.
+Cut 12 more pieces of string (or more for big gourds) two times the height of the gourd and tie to the band of string around the neck.
 Dip the string in melted wax to ease the threading of the beads.
-Make a knot in the string, thread a bead and tie a knot.
-Repeat until you have 4-5 beads on each of the strings.
-Tie or tape the strings of beads to the base of the gourd to hold in place.
+Make a knot in the string, thread a bead, and tie a knot.
+Repeat until you have four or five beads on each of the strings.
+Tie or tape the strings of beads to the base of the gourd to hold them in place.

 There are excellent online instructions with step-by-step instructions and illustrations as well.